python-can-define-radio/sdr-course/classroom_activities/025-Transmit-and-Receive-Pure-Sine.md

 4. At what point do you start to see clipping?
 5. Can clipping happen on the transmitter's side? _Hint: Try setting the transmitter's amplitude to a number such as `1.5`.
 You may need to modify the GUI Range that adjusts amplitude._
 6. How could you communicate data using just these sliders?
+7. _Looking ahead:_ In the Signal Source, there's an option for the Waveform.
+Does it matter which you pick?